Oscocos/WrappedNow/README.md

 💬 _I’d love it if you did!
 If people are using this, it means something I made is bringing value to someone._

 ⚠️ **Note on Spotify Limitations**:
 Spotify only allows specific users to access development-mode apps.
+Feel free to email me at **olscocos@gmail.com** with your email and I can add you, but it would probably be easier to just setup your own.

 If you are not allowlisted, you may encounter issues using the live version.

 **To make this work for you**, follow the setup below to use your own Spotify Developer credentials.